pagecdn/easyfonts/README.md

 license files are linked from every CSS file too to help you easily view the license information.

 The CSS and JSON files in this repository are dynamicaly generated from font files only and are covered under MIT license.
-If you are aware of a license issue with any font family listed in this repo, please [open an issue](https://github.com/pagecdn/easyfonts/issues/new) to request its removal.
+If you are aware of a license issue with any font family listed in this repo, please [open an issue](https://github.com/pagecdn/easyfonts/issues/new) so that we can resolve the discrepancy.